chin242424/comp586-springboot-project/README.md

 The location of Services -
 comp586-springboot-project /bluemoon-rest-spring-master-1 /src /mai /java /springframework /bluemoonrestspring /service/

-Data configuration location - comp586-springboot-project /bluemoon-rest-spring-master-1 /src /main /resources/
+Database configuration files - comp586-springboot-project /bluemoon-rest-spring-master-1 /src /main /resources/

 Any other classes other than this are additional and were added to solve errors arising due to application run